Kilimanjaro Specialty Coffees

 TRACEABILITY

-Irham Junus is the operator of the Jagong Mill, and with his daughter Ina, they have focused their work on training coffee farmers to improve harvest standards.
-The selective picking of only ripe cherries is still a rare sight in Sumatra.
-The Junus family has full control of the processing, drying and classification of the lots, until the final export stage.
+Irham Junus is the owner and operator of Jagong Mill, which together with his daughter Ina, has focused on producing high quality lots and training coffee farmers to improve harvesting and processing standards.
+Selective harvesting of ripe cherries is still rare in Sumatra, but the Junus family has full control of the processing, drying and grading of the lots, right through to the final export stage.

 HISTORY OF INDONESIAN COFFEE

-During the late 17th century, coffeehouses spread all over Europe and the Dutch, English and French started to trade coffee from different Arab ports.
-The Arabs had forbidden the trade coffee in fertile beans or plants, of course, they wanted to keep their monopoly, but when coffee became very popular in Europe around the 1690, and political problems in the Arab countries threatened coffee imports, different European countries tried to get coffee plants or seedlings for trading purposes.
+The Dutch East India Company began with coffee trading in Mocha (Yemen), and during the first half of the 17th century, they only traded coffee in the Arab world and Asia, because there was no demand for coffee in Europe at that time.
+But during the late 17th century, coffeehouses spread all over Europe and the Dutch, English and French started to trade coffee from different Arab ports.
+The Arabs had forbidden the trade coffee in fertile seeds or plants, of course, they wanted to keep their monopoly, but when coffee became very popular in Europe around the 1690, and political problems in the Arab countries threatened coffee imports, different European countries tried to get coffee plants or seedlings for trading purposes.

 Originally coffee was cultivated only in Java, but in 1870, the Dutch expanded growing areas of Arabica to Sumatra, Bali, Sulawesi and Timor.
 In northern Sumatra, coffee was first cultivated near Lake Toba in 1888; and then in the Mountains of Gayo, near lake Tawar, by 1924.